huesnue/python-data-pipeline-simulator/README.md

 - Separation of concerns across pipeline stages
 - Error handling and validation logic
 - Extensibility for future ML/MLOps workflows

 ---

+## Project Goals

+- Provide a realistic and extensible simulation of a data pipeline architecture
+- Demonstrate best practices in Python, object-oriented design, testing, and CI/CD
+- Establish a solid foundation for future components (additional data sources, validators, transformers, writers)
+- Offer a structured and maintainable codebase suitable for learning, experimentation, and further development

+---